With the crumbling Estadi Lluis Sitjar having its fate sealed by FIFA’s all-seater ruling, Real Mallorca needed

 until 2010.
 That’s when a further deal was struck with hotel chain Iberostar.
 I

 rest?
-Well, it is better than some, for instance the Estadio Gran Canaria, but
+Well, it is better than some, for example the Estadio Gran Canaria, but

 it frankly it doesn’t get the pulse racing.
 The stadium’s one redeeming feature